-The John Updike Society was officially launched on May 24, 2009 at the 20th Annual American Literature Association Conference in Boston.
-The Society’s first roundtable, “John Updike: Fifty Years of Literary Influence,” was moderated by James Plath and featured panelists Marshall Boswell, Lawrence Broer, Jack De Bellis, and James Schiff.
-It was that core group, along with Updike’s Shillington, Pa., contact, Dave Silcox, who founded the Society.
+The John Updike Society was officially launched on May 24, 2009 at the 20th Annual American Literature Association Conference in Boston, but the planning for it took place earlier that year in the home of Dave Silcox, Updike’s Shillington contact.
+Gathered in Shillington for an Updike tribute at the Reading Public Library, James Plath, James Schiff, Jack De Bellis, and Silcox sat around a dining room table some seven blocks from Updike’s childhood home to plan for the ALA debut.
+The first roundtable, “John Updike: Fifty Years of Literary Influence,” was moderated by Plath and featured panelists Marshall Boswell, Lawrence Broer, De Bellis, and Schiff.
 At the first business meeting, which immediately followed, members approved a mission statement and bylaws, then elected Plath as president/director, Schiff as director and editor of The John Updike Review, Peter Bailey as secretary/director, and Marshall Boswell, Jack De Bellis, Judith Newman, and David Parker Royal as the remaining directors on the board.
 Pictured (l to r) are Royal, Schiff, De Bellis, Plath, Boswell, and Bailey.

-Our mission: The John Updike Society will be operated exclusively for the purposes of awakening and sustaining reader interest in the literature and life of John Updike, promoting literature written by Updike, and fostering and encouraging critical responses to Updike’s literary works.
+The John Updike Society is a 501 (c) 3 non-profit organization incorporated in the State of Illinois for educational purposes.
+The Society is dedicated to awakening and sustaining reader interest in the literature and life of John Updike, promoting literature written by Updike, fostering and encouraging critical responses to Updike’s literary works, and, through The John Updike Childhood Home, preserving the history and telling the story of John Updike’s relationship with Shillington, Pa. and the influence that Berks County had on his literary works.

 May 24, 2009–The John Updike Society is launched at the 20th Annual American Literature Conference in Boston with 35 members and an elected board consisting of James Plath (president), James Schiff, Jack De Bellis, Marshall Boswell, Peter J. Bailey, Judith Newman, and Derek Parker Royal.